 (N.J. .Stat.
 Ann. § 3B:10-2.)

-Even if someone is nominated in a will to serve as executor, or is entitled to priority for appointment in a state statute, the court has the final say over who actually serves as the personal representative.
+Even if someone is nominated in a will to serve as executor, or is entitled to priority for appointment in a state statute, the court has the final say over who actually serves as the executor, administrator, or personal representative.
 Only the court can issue the document (commonly called "letters of administration" or just "letters") that gives someone authority over the assets in a deceased person's estate.